mutablestate/mensagem/README.md

 At the moment, it prints out random quotes, like the Unix fortune app, and reminders.

+In the future, I hope to make it easy for other users to extend it, so that they can print out any kind of message.

 ###Install

 Download mensagem, change to the mensagem directory and run the following command: